-For the Hadley cell, the integrand of term b in eqn [8] can be approximated by $-[v]\frac{\partial[\Phi]}{\partial \gamma}$ if one neglects zonally varying phenomena like the Asian Monsoon and the Walker Cell.
-There is no zonal component because the geopotential term is averaged around a latitude circle and identically zero (if no topography is intercepted, i.e., if there is no mountain torque).
-The low-level flow in the Hadley cell is down the gradient of geopotential (from higher to lower Φ), so the term (including the minus sign) is positive and thereby generating zonal mean KE.
-For the upper level generally poleward return flow, both the meridional wind and the Φ gradient reverse sign and the KE are being created.
-Consistently, the rising ($\omega < 0$) branch of the
+For the Hadley cell, the integrand of term b in (8) can be approximated by $-[v]\frac{\partial [\Phi]}{\partial v}$ if one neglects zonally-varying phenomena like the Asian Monsoon and the Walker Cell.
+There is no zonal component because the geopotential term is averaged around a latitude circle and identically zero (if no topography is intercepted, i.e. if there is no mountain torque).
+The low level flow in the Hadley cell is down the gradient of geopotential (from higher to lower F) so the term (including the minus sign) is positive and thereby generating zonal mean kinetic energy.
+For the upper level generally poleward return flow, both the meridional wind and the F gradient reverse sign and the KE is being created.
+Consistently, the rising ( $\omega$ <0) branch of the Hadley cell occurs in the warmer air ( $\epsilon$ >0) so term b in (7) is negative and APE is being lost.
+Assuming that half the KE conversion takes place in a 300 hPa deep lower layer, moving at 3.5m/s, with a geopotential gradient of $10^{-4}$ , the full KE conversion in (8) is 2.1 W/m.
+The results are consistent with the Carnot cycle calculation and indicate that the KE conversion is small relative to the solar absorption.